Who qualifies for the Apprenticeship program?

 Once training is completed, apprenticeship program staff will help the participant to find apprenticeship opportunities and to establish mentoring relationships with leading industry experts.
 This could include opportunities such as a full-time apprenticeship at a local or regional trade shop, home study with an active or retired trade professional acting as a mentor, or a series of progressive skill-building sessions where the apprentice travels to the mentor’s location for recurring lessons.

 How does it work?

-The school and apprenticeships will be paid for through the use of the service member’s benefits available through the Department of Veterans Affairs and/or Semper Fi Fund/America’s Fund assistance.
+The school and apprenticeships will be paid for through the use of the service member’s benefits available through the Department of Veterans Affairs and/or The Fund's assistance.
 After completion of the apprenticeship, the programs staff will help the participant find employment or start a small business in their chosen occupation, to include completion of any necessary entrepreneurship training, and taking advantage of available resources to ensure small business success.

 Just as important, since the intent of the program is for our apprentices to start a small business, we require every apprentice to write a business plan, apply for the Entrepreneurship Bootcamp for Veterans with Disabilities (EBV), and have a budget before acceptance into the program.

 Where is the program today?